coffee-fueled-dev/very-coffee/packages/obp/README.md

 - Strongly typed edges (`EXTENDS`, `EXPOSES`, `BINDS`)
 - Zod-based validation
 - Neo4j-backed persistence
-- A transactional operations layer for constructing OBP graphs
+- A transactional API layer for constructing OBP graphs

 The goal is to give you a **uniform representation of interactions**—no matter the domain—and a **causal history** of what happened, step-by-step.